How Pipe works for D2C subscription businesses

 While traditional e-commerce and retailers often rely on bank loans or equity financing to scale, those with D2C subscription businesses have recurring revenue that can be harnessed to scale.
 The underlying subscription—and the predictability it provides—becomes a valuable asset to help you grow your business.
 Pipe’s trading platform is the first in the world to allow you to sell future revenue streams directly to institutional investors for up-front cash.
 That trade gives you capital for growth exactly when you need it without the restrictions of traditional loans, without diluting your ownership, and without many of the costs associated with traditional financing.

 Not unlike a direct-to-consumer subscription, Pipe makes it easy to get what you need when you need it.
 When you sign up, you’ll securely connect your banking, billing, and accounting software to the Pipe platform.

-You get the money in the bank within a few hours (sometimes less, depending on your bank), and the repayments are automatically withdrawn as those revenues streams come in.
+You get the money in the bank the same or next business day, and the repayments are automatically withdrawn as those revenue streams come in.

 Using up-front capital for growth

 Need to hire an engineer to take your website to the next level?
 Pipe it.